nicholasbdunn/nicholasbdunn.github.io/_pages/about.md

 During the summer of 2021, I worked as an undergraduate researcher in the [Department of Computer Science and Software Engineering](https://eng.auburn.edu/csse/) at [Auburn University](https://www.auburn.edu/) as part of the Research Experiences for Undergraduates (REU) on Smart Unmanned Aerial Vehicles (UAVs) program funded by the National Science Foundation (NSF).
 Our research focused on autonomously navigating UAVs through a GPS-denied environment using computer vision, onboard cameras and sensors, and fiducial markers.

-After completing my bachelor’s degrees, I plan to pursue a master's degree in computer science focusing on machine learning algorithms.
+After completing my bachelor’s degrees, I plan to pursue a master's degree in computer science focusing on developing machine learning algorithms.

 <!-- Write your bio here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.